• Skip to primary navigation

 • Carefully slice spaghetti squash in half lengthwise.
 Scrape out seeds with a spoon.
 Drizzle both halves with 1 tablespoon of the olive oil, then season with salt, pepper, and garlic powder.

 • Place squash cut side down on a baking sheet and roast for about 30-40 minutes, or until insides easily pull away with a fork.
-Baking time will depend on size of spaghetti squash.
+Baking time depends on size of the spaghetti squash.
 Remove from oven and allow to cool slightly.

 • Using a fork, pull spaghetti squash flesh into loose "noodles", keeping the outer skin intact (if you'd like to use the squash as a bowl).